 Data provided through a complex network of air monitoring stations located throughout Jefferson County determine the quality of the ambient air in the County.
-In January 1997, this network consisted of 16 monitoring sites and 23 air monitoring devices.
-There were modifications to the network during the course of the year: 2 sites were closed and 4 monitors were shut-down.
-By December 31, the network consisted of 14 sites and 19 monitors.
+In January 1998, this network consisted of 14 monitoring sites and 19 air monitoring devices.
+There were no modifications to the network during the course of the year.
 See Table 3.1.
-The air pollutants monitored at these sites were: ozone (O3), carbon monoxide (CO), sulfur dioxide (SO2), PM10 (particulates 10 microns and less in size), and lead (Pb).
+The air pollutants monitored at these sites were: ozone (O3), carbon monoxide (CO), sulfur dioxide (SO2), and PM10 (particulates 10 microns and less in size).
 Nitrogen dioxide is not monitored because the county population is less than one million, and monitoring is therefore not required.
 Each air monitoring device was classified as one of the following: State and Local Air Monitoring Station (SLAMS), National Air Monitoring Station (NAMS), or Special Purpose Monitoring (SPM) based on the general monitoring objectives.